kansifang/jvcdiff/README.md

-A pure java Vcdiff patch implement. <br />
+A pure java Vcdiff decoder implement. <br />

 @see RFC 3284 - The VCDIFF Generic Differencing and Compression Data <br />